modernish/modernish/README.md

 If the -u option is given, the function showusage() is called, which has a simple default but can be redefined by the script.

 ## Reliable emergency halt ##

 `die`: reliably halt program execution, even from within subshells, optionally printing an error message.
 Note that `die` is meant for an emergency program halt only, i.e. in situations were continuing would mean the program is in an inconsistent or undefined state.
 Shell scripts running in an inconsistent or undefined state may wreak all sorts of havoc.
+They are also notoriously difficult to terminate correctly, especially if the fatal error occurs within a subshell: `exit` won't work then.
 That's why `die` is optimised for killing *all* the program's processes (including subshells and external commands launched by it) as quickly as possible.
 It should never be used for exiting the program normally.